TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 3/Job 3.9.md

 ---

-Let the stars of the twilight thereof be dark: Let it look for light, but have none; Neither let it behold the eyelids of the morning:
+Let the stars of its twilight be dark.
+Let it look for light, but have none, neither let it see the eyelids of the morning,